 - Greatly reduces the time for entering sequential dates

-- Eliminates manual calculation errors
+- No manual calculation errors

-- Efficient for creating timelines and schedules
+- Useful for creating timelines and schedules

-- Seamless integration into Excel’s workflow
+- Integration into Excel’s workflow is effortless

 Cons: